jorgecarleitao/public-contracts/docs/installation.rst

 treebeard
 ^^^^^^^^^

-The categories in our database are organized in a :doc:`tree structure <contracts_api/category>`.
+The categories in the database are organized in a :doc:`tree structure <contracts_api/category>`.
 We use django-treebeard to efficiently storage them in our database.

 Install using::